Become a part of our dance family today!

 Or give us a call and we will help you register!
 (204) 804-9271

-The 2022-2023 dance year commences Saturday, September 10th and finishes Saturday, May 27th with our Year-End Celebration Recital on Sunday, May 28th.
-Please see the Important Dates document (below.)
+The 2024-2025 dance year commences Saturday, September 7th and finishes Thursday, May 22nd with our Year-End Celebration Recital on Sunday, May 25th.

 Want more information?